aaronjwilson/Wrangling/README.md

    Fit_software_to_data  --> [*]
 ```
 when thinking about the tools that i use on the regular to bring data into a format that allows the easiest and most efficient method of getting the most amount of detail. timing is of the ssesnce.
-Excel is a great program. extended with visual basic is even better.
+Excel is a great program. extended with visual basic is even better. <br>

-GraphPad
+GraphPad<br>
-R
+R<br>
-Python
+Python<br>
 Googlesheets macros.